 Local governments who pursue community energy management are well-positioned to proactively plan for and implement strategic energy waste reduction, renewable energy, and related sustainability efforts.
 This results in greater potential for monetary savings from reduced operating costs, local economic activity, and positions local government as leaders-by-example for residents, businesses, and other organizations within the broader community.

 Retired engineers, scientists, and other professionals are available through the Retired Engineer Technical Assistance Program (RETAP) to assist small manufacturers in Michigan with pollution prevention, water conservation and energy efficiency.
 RETAP services are always objective and free of charge.

-The Michigan Energy Office, with grant support from the U.S. Department of Energy, is working to create a stakeholder- and research-driven roadmap that aligns electric utility business interests and customer behavior with public policy goals.
+EGLE Energy Services, with grant support from the U.S. Department of Energy, is working to create a stakeholder- and research-driven roadmap that aligns electric utility business interests and customer behavior with public policy goals.
 The project is directed by a multiagency steering committee, informed by a multisector stakeholder group, and supported with internal agency staff and external partners.